-Local Rules and Standards of Professionalism: Both the Local Rules for the Twelfth Judicial Circuit and the circuit’s Standards of Professionalism are available on the Court’s website.
+Standards of Professionalism: Standards of Professionalism are available on the Court’s website.
 Judge Carroll expects all attorneys who appear to know and adhere to these requirements.

 Mandatory use of Document Identification Number [DIN]: The Clerk’s Office on the progress docket identifies a unique, sequential Document Identification Number [DIN] for each docket entry.
 Once assigned by the Clerk, the DIN does not change.
 Please include the DIN when referencing any filing, especially on hearing notices.
 Use of the DIN will reduce confusion as to what motion is to be heard.

 These Court events will be in-person in the Courthouse: jury trials, nonjury trials, all evidentiary hearings and all foreclosure trials.
 The parties by motion may seek an alternate appearance method.
 These Court events will be held in Courtroom 6C Judge Silvertooth Judicial Center, Sarasota, Florida 34237.